dinosaurz/various/README.rst

 Pig Latin
 =========

-Form Pig Latin words out of the English words given.
+    * Form Pig Latin words out of the English words given.

 ===========
 Text Editor
 ===========

     * Create a notepad style application
     * Should include opening, editting, and saving

 =============
 Post it Notes
 =============

     * Program with reminders that can be displayed
     * Possibly create popup reminders?

 ============
 Text to HTML
 ============

-Convert text files to web HTML and stylizes
+    * Convert text files to web HTML and stylizes

 **********
 Networking
 **********

-Networking programs that are possible
+* etworking programs that are possible

 ===========
 FTP Program
 ===========

-A file transfer program over a web server
+    * A file transfer program over a web server

 ===========
 Atomic Time
 ===========

     * Get the true atomix time from one of the atomic time clocks on the internet
     * Pick anything off of the internet for this

 ====
 Chat
 ====

     * Chat application to carry messages over the internet
     * IRC or MSN Style

 ===============
 Current Weather
 ===============

     * Get the current weather for a given zip/postal code
     * Possible options between hourly/daily?

 =========
 P2P Files
 =========

     * Peer to peer file sharing application
     * Torrent-style

 ============
 Port Scanner
 ============

-Enter an IP and port range and attempt to find an open port
+    * Enter an IP and port range and attempt to find an open port

 ============
 Mail Checker
 ============

     * User enters information for accessing their web mail accounts
     * Return count of unread inbox messages

 ==============
 Packet Sniffer
 ==============

     * Reads packets coming in and out of the machine
     * Also read destination and payload size

 ===============
 Country from IP
 ===============

     * Enter an IP address and find the country that the IP is registered in

 ============
 Whois Search
 ============

     * Enter an IP or host address and create a Whois lookup

 ============
 Remote Login
 ============

     * Create a remote desktop style application which can see and control the remote computer
     * Use separate computers to test well

 =======
 Web bot
 =======

     * Create an automated bot that checks websites for me
     * Possible move to creating an IRC bot, etc.

 *******
 Classes